Chill spring anchors this shady park with swimming, campground, kayaking near Tampa Bay

 The campground

-The campground is on the other side of the park, and it is laid out in two loops with a bathhouse in each.
+The campground is laid out in two loops with a bathhouse in each.
 Each site has water and electric, a picnic table and barbecue grill.
 Many of the sites are quite large, especially the four sites along the Alafia River, which is fed by the spring downstream.

 The river sites — 33, 35, 37, 38 and 40 — are your best choices, if you can get them.
 These sites are extremely private in a heavily wooded riverside forest.
-Site #40 is closest to the canoe launch, and there is a path that connects them.
+Site #40 is closest to the canoe launch, and there is a path the site to the launch area.

 The launch is the takeout point for the state-designated Alafia River Paddling Trail.
-(Seem more on that below).
+(Read more about the trail lower in this story.)

 By traveling midweek, I had my pick of the sites and chose #40.
 It was huge and could easily accommodate a large RV plus a couple of tents.